piyushpcs/SecurityDashboard/README.md

 ![Docker](https://img.shields.io/badge/Docker-Containerized-blue)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-A sophisticated, AI-powered intruder detection system that transforms any camera into a smart security device.
+**SentinelEye** is a sophisticated, AI-powered intruder detection system that transforms any camera into a smart security device.
 It uses **Computer Vision** to detect faces, identify authorized personnel, and send real-time alerts (SMS, Email, Audio) for unauthorized intruders, all managed via a reactive web dashboard.